bholmesdev/simple-stack/packages/scope/README.md

 */
 ```

-📚 Visit [the docs](https://simple-stack-docs.vercel.app/packages/scope) for more information
+📚 Visit [the docs](https://simple-stack-docs.vercel.app/scope) for more information and usage examples.